Should I bring a gift to a funeral? Memorial Gift Etiquette Explained

 4. Gift Certificate

 A gift certificate for a favorite restaurant or store can go a long way.
-Give an Olive Garden or Applebee’s card if the whole family is visiting and tends to eat out; for a family with tough finances ahead try a WalMart gift card or something from the local grocery store; or maybe go with Starbucks or Subway for the busy mom or working dad.
+Give an Olive Garden or Applebee’s card if the whole family is visiting and tends to eat out.

 5. Food

-Also consider the family’s needs before or after the service.
+Also, consider the family’s needs before or after the service.
 Few people feel up to cooking after a loved one dies.
 So consider bringing a hot meal, or one for the freezer.

 Better yet, make sure the family is receiving plenty of food now and then arrange to bring a meal three or four weeks down the road for after the immediate attention dries up.
 Here’s a helpful Guide to Sympathy Meals After A Funeral.